nabla-ml/nabla/docs/api/ops/xavier_uniform.md

 ## Returns

+Tensor
-- `Tensor`: An tensor initialized with the Xavier uniform distribution.
+    An tensor initialized with the Xavier uniform distribution.